YOUTH

 The 305ERS Standard

-The 305ERS are not a flag football program.
-They are a professionally constructed, integrated developmental team.
+The 305ERS are not a standard flag football team.
+We are a professionally constructed, integrated developmental team.

 The program is designed to complement an athlete’s primary sport, not replace it.
 It exists to provide a structured environment where athletes and families grow alongside experienced professionals who value development as much as performance.